Grace Oakeshott: Biography

-In 1907 a pile of her clothes was found on a beach in Brittany where she was on holiday, giving the impression that she had drowned.
-In fact she had made plans to emigrate to New Zealand with her lover Dr Walter Reeve, apparently with the knowledge of her husband, at a time when divorce was difficult and scandalous.
+In 1907, a pile of her clothes was found on a beach in Brittany where she was on holiday, giving the impression that she had drowned.
+In fact, she had made plans to emigrate to New Zealand with her lover Walter Reeve, apparently with the knowledge of her husband, at a time when divorce was difficult and scandalous.
 The supposed widower, Harold Oakeshott, later married again, bigamously.

-In New Zealand Oakeshott used the name Joan Reeve, and had three children with Walter Reeve.
+In New Zealand, Oakeshott used the name Joan Reeve and had three children with Walter Reeve.
 She died of multiple sclerosis in 1929 in New Zealand.

 Legacy

 Oakeshott was the subject of the play Grace, written and directed by her great-granddaughter Sophie Dingemans, which was performed at Wellington's BATS Theatre in 2008.

 Her life has been extensively researched by British author Jocelyn Robson, who published Radical Reformers and Respectable Rebels: How the Two Lives of Grace Oakeshott Defined an Era (2016, Palgrave Macmillan ISBN 9781137311832).